MysticScripter/stapy/README.md

 # stapy

-stapy is a python package that analyses probability distributions
+stapy is a python package that calculates probability distributions based on the Gaussian model